Make the first transfer clean

 Use hotel drop or luggage storage before adding Cathedral and old-town stops.

-• Aena is the source of truth for airport status and bus information, especially while temporary operational notices are active.
+• Aena is the source of truth for airport status and bus information; do not build the transfer plan from memory.

-• Old Town is the right first destination when the Cathedral and first evening are the priority.
+• Old Town is the right first destination when the first evening still has enough energy to feel like Santiago.

-• Station-area stays become stronger when the airport move connects to rail, bus, or early departure timing.
+• Station-area stays become stronger when the airport move is really part of a train, bus, or early-departure chain.

 Tradeoffs